We use some essential cookies to make this website work.

 At present the best established, and the one previously eligible for support under the Defra Energy Crops Scheme (ECS) is miscanthus.
 However there are a number of other possibilities.

-Miscanthus species are tall (up to 3.5m high) woody, perennial, rhizomatous grasses.
+Miscanthus species are tall (up to 3.5 m high) woody, perennial, rhizomatous grasses.

-Rhizomatous grasses retains a large proportion of the nutrients in the rhizomes, retaining little in the biomass, so nitrogen and nutrient requirements are very low, and no yield benefits are obtained by applying nitrogen.
+Rhizomatous grasses retain a large proportion of the nutrients in the rhizomes, retaining little in the biomass, so nitrogen and nutrient requirements are very low, and no yield benefits are obtained by applying nitrogen.

 Miscanthus uses the C4 photosynthetic pathway, which can make it efficient in fixing carbon and in water use.
-They are not native to the UK, originating from Asia, but even under UK conditions have been shown to give very high yields (14 oven dry tonnes per hectare per year (odt)),which is higher than those obtained from short rotation coppice (SRC) (9 odt).
+They are not native to the UK, originating from Asia, but even under UK conditions have been shown to give very high yields (14 oven dry tonnes per hectare per year (odt)), which is higher than those obtained from short rotation coppice (SRC) (9 odt).

 The calorific value of miscanthus is slightly lower than that of most wood, and the ash content quite high, similar to straw.